AwesomeTechnologies/Vegetation-Studio-Instanced-Indirect/README.md

 #include "VS_indirect.cginc"</br></i>
 </br>

+For shaders with subshaders like a shadow pass the pragma has to be added to all subshaders.

 If the shader is a grass and plant shader you can change the first #pragma to this.
 That will add a function that scales in/out the grass at the vegetation distance for a smoother transition.

 <i>#pragma instancing_options procedural:setupScale</i>